Access your tax forms online

 Federal estate tax

-The “American Taxpayer Relief Act of 2012” set a $5 million exclusion amount for the estate, gift, and generation-skipping taxes, which is indexed for inflation and is now $5.45 million in 2016.
+The exclusion amount for the estate, gift, and generation-skipping taxes is $5.49 million in 2017.
 Estate and gift tax rates are 40%.

-Individuals with a taxable estate above $5.45 million and married couples with a taxable estate above $10.9 million may want to consider implementing advanced wealth-transfer strategies.
-If you are in this category, be sure to talk with your estate attorney about suitable planning alternatives.
+Individuals with a taxable estate above $5.49 million and married couples with a taxable estate above $10.98 million should talk with an estate attorney about suitable planning alternatives.

 Gift tax annual exclusion

-Each individual may transfer up to $14,000 per person per year to any number of beneficiaries (family or non-family), without paying gift tax or “using up” any available credits.
+Each individual may transfer up to $14,000 per person in 2017 to any number of beneficiaries (family or non-family), without paying gift tax or “using up” any available credits.

 Note: The Wells Fargo Advisors Tax Center site is designed to provide accurate, authoritative tax information online regarding the subject matter covered.
 It is made available with the understanding that Wells Fargo Advisors and/or its affiliates are not engaged in rendering legal, accounting or tax advice.
 If legal, accounting, or tax assistance is required, the services of a competent professional should be sought.
 The hiring of a professional is an important decision and should not be based upon advertising.
 Ask for written information stating qualifications, experience and firm association before making a decision.